 June 25, 1966: Grand Ole Opry member Willie Nelson made his final appearance as a member of the Opry.
 Willie joined the Opry in November 1964, but things were not working out well for Willie in Nashville, so he left for his home state of Texas.
 While in Texas, Willie developed a new look and sound and became one of the biggest acts in the history of country music.
 While never coming back to the Opry as a member, Willie has made several guest appearances.

 June 1, 1967: Stu Phillips became a member of the Grand Ole Opry.
-This will be Stu's 50th year as an Opry member, and along with Hank Snow and Terri Clark, are the only two Opry members to join the cast from Canada.
+This will be Stu's 53rd year as an Opry member, and along with Hank Snow and Terri Clark, are the only two Opry members to join the cast from Canada.
 While June 1st is recognized as the date Stu joined, Stu did not make his first appearance as an Opry member until June 17.
+Stu's last Grand Ole Opry appearance was several years ago when he was recognized for 50 years of Opry membership.

 June 28, 1974: Former Beatles member Paul McCarthy is introduced on the stage of the Opry by Roy Acuff.
 Paul did not perform but was visiting Nashville as part of a vacation with his family.